sneakerhax/Containers/README.md

 Containers are an effective way to configure, deploy, and use Red Team tools.

-Containerizing offensive security tools provides the following benefits:
+Containerizing Red Team tools provides the following benefits:

 * Consistent setup and configuration (Single command builds)
 * Documented setup process (Dockerfiles)